 The OCTOPUS trial will begin in a number of hospital and university trial sites across the UK, with several "repurposed" treatment groups and a control (often referred to as a placebo) group.
 These are known as "arms".
+The trial will expand to recruit in sites outside the UK.
 People who are eligible to join OCTOPUS treatments will be randomly assigned (by a computer programme) to one of the arms.
 To ensure a fair and unbiased trial neither the research team nor the participant will know which treatment they are taking.